Alexis Peterman: Career

 After a three-year degree course at Arts Educational Schools, London, Peterman starred in various stage roles.
 She then undertook a series of supporting roles in various television productions, including: Footballers Wives, Dream Team, Hotel Babylon and Lip Service.

 Peterman first appeared in the BBC medical soap opera Doctors as Phoebe Billington in a single episode in 2006, before appearing again in 2010, but as Carrie Whitworth.
 She returned to the soap in 2011 to play receptionist Lauren Porter on a recurring basis.
 A storyline that saw Lauren murdered garnered a Best Storyline and Best Episode nomination at the 2012 British Soap Awards.

 In 2013, Peterman played the role of Natalie Fisher in the HBO/Sky1 British action and military television series, Strike Back.
 She then appeared in Survivor, the 2015 British-American spy thriller film starring Pierce Brosnan, Milla Jovovich, and Dylan McDermott, and directed by James McTeigue.
 Peterman starred as the lead in the Syfy channel made-for-television movie, Roboshark, which kicked off Sharknado week 2015.

 In 2012, Peterman - alongside her partner, actor, Dar Dash - opened Drink Me Eat Me, a “treat boutique” and event space.
 Peterman and Dash sold the company in August 2015.

 In 2022, Peterman appeared in an episode of the BBC drama series Call The Midwife.
 The episode focuses on a Jewish couple suffering the effects of post traumatic stress after surviving the holocaust.

+Peterman is a close friend of her former Doctors co-star James Larkin, who played her character Lauren Porter's lover and killer Harrison Kellor.